+Toxicity in immunoglobin light chain (AL) amyloidosis.
 Dr. Ramirez-Alvarado's laboratory applies biochemical, biophysical and cell biology principles to study the process of amyloid formation and the generation of toxic species.
-Light chain (AL) amyloidosis is an excellent model system to study amyloid diseases.
+AL amyloidosis is an excellent model system to study amyloid diseases.
 As immunoglobulin chains, this family exhibits wide sequence diversity and allows the lab to understand different physicochemical patterns that the proteins may present that influence their aggregation and toxic behavior.

 Dr. Ramirez-Alvarado's current projects aim at understanding the structural basis for toxicity in light chain amyloidosis.
 It is now accepted that soluble species populated in the initial steps of amyloid formation are quite toxic and can cause severe organ damage.
 Dr. Ramirez-Alvarado is utilizing her well-characterized protein systems with incredible biophysical knowledge to determine which species are causing the devastating damage observed in AL amyloidosis.

-- Using urinary exosomes as noninvasive tools to understand organ damage and progression in AL amyloidosis
+- Organ damage in AL amyloidosis.
+Additional work involves using urinary exosomes as noninvasive tools to understand organ damage and progression in AL amyloidosis.

-- Screening of small molecules that can act as stabilizers of light chains and potentially act as inhibitors of amyloid formation and toxicity
+- Determinants and stabilizers in AL amyloidosis.
+Dr. Ramirez-Alvarado's lab is studying determinants of sequence or structure in AL amyloidosis, as well as screening small molecules that can act as stabilizers of light chains and potentially act as inhibitors of amyloid formation and toxicity.

-- Studying the proteome of amyloid deposits and studying correlations between the proteome and organ involvement, organ response and survival in AL amyloidosis
+- AL amyloidosis proteomics.
+Research is also focused on studying the proteome of amyloid deposits and studying correlations between the proteome and organ involvement, organ response and survival in AL amyloidosis.

 Significance to patient care